jc-bao/ROS_Jetbot-MARL/docs/index.md

-# Welcome to Reinforcement Learning for Jetbot
+# Reinforcement Learning for Jetbot

 ## Introduction